Welcome to today's edition of the Rush 24-7 podcast.

 All right, folks, indulge me here.

-I want to just a few more minutes on this, and we'll get on to the other things.
+I want just a few more minutes on this, and we'll get on to the other things.

 But this has been an amazing week, a very uplifting week, and I want to review some of the things here.

-How amazing is the U.S. Constitution.
+How amazing is the U.S. Constitution?

 How amazing is it?